rfdickerson/healthcheck-proof-of-concept/README.md

 - **UP**: The service is connected and operating normally
 - **DOWN**: The service is not connected and perhaps not operating normally
-- **connecting**: Currently trying to establish a connection before moving to the connected state
+- **CONNECTING**: Currently trying to establish a connection before moving to the connected state
-- **disconnecting**: Currently moving from the connected state to disconnected state.
+- **DISCONNECTING**: Currently moving from the connected state to disconnected state.

 The application uptime is reported in milliseconds from when the health check service was initialized.